mosaicml/composer/docs/source/trainer/dataloaders.rst

 .. note::
     Samplers are used to specify order of indices in dataloading.
-When using distributed training, it is important to use the torch :class:`~torch.utils.data.distributed.DistributedSampler`.
+When using distributed training, it is important to use the Torch :class:`~torch.utils.data.distributed.DistributedSampler`.
     so that each process sees a unique shard of the dataset.
 If the dataset is already sharded, then use a :class:`~torch.utils.data.SequentialSampler`